Reaching the nations for Christ through education

 The 'Land of Thousand Hills' is a beautiful country with beautiful people still recovering from genocide.
 Cindi’s Hope has been invited to invest in its efforts to educate and edify the children of the community to foster a culture of peace as they learn to value and respect one another.

 In 2019, Cindi's Hope Academy opened our first Primary school to 150 students.
 In January 2021, 2 more CHA's opened to 150 new students each with 7 total planned Cindi's Hope Academies in Rwanda.
+Currently, over 800 students are being educated at CHA in Rwanda as we prepare to build campuses #4 and #5.

 Cindi's Hope KENYA

 Eastleigh is located near Nairobi and the Mathare Valley slum.
 Cindi’s Hope Academy Eastleigh opened in 2014 as a safe haven for abused and abandoned girls and also educates area kids as day scholars.
 Using Direct Instruction as our model for education, which is especially effective as an ESL program, we have measurable success in growth and literacy.
 We are proud of our students who have successfully passed the 8th-grade exam and gone on to Secondary school.
-Cindi’s Hope Academy in Eastleigh consists of over 100 children from eight different nationalities: Kenyan, as well as refugees from Ethiopia, Ethiopian, Yemen, Rwanda, Uganda, Somali, and Tanzania all growing and learning together.
+Cindi’s Hope Academy in Eastleigh consists of over 250 children from eight different nationalities: Kenyan, as well as refugees from Ethiopia, Ethiopian, Yemen, Rwanda, Uganda, Somali, and Tanzania all growing and learning together.
 CHA accepts students of all nationalities.

 Eastleigh